jessicagmarshall/smart-contract-demo/README.md

 For these tests to run correctly, you'll need to have [Truffle v4.0.0](https://github.com/trufflesuite/truffle/releases/tag/v4.0.0) installed.
 Using other versions of truffle will result in solc warnings & errors.
 While you're at it, clone the node_modules into the repo as well.
 If you don't, you'll end up running into strange bluebird errors.

-To do all of this, run the following command in terminal:
+To do all of this, run the following command in terminal (make sure you're in the directory where you want all these files!):

 ```
 $ npm install -g truffle